TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="usingawsmgmtconsole"></a>
 ## AWS Management Console

 !!!
 Note

-		* TIBCO has not yet made an AMI of TIBCO ComputeDB available on AWS.
-This page will be updated once that is available.
+	TIBCO has not yet made an AMI of TIBCO ComputeDB available on AWS.
+This page will be updated after that is made available.

 You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using the AMIs of earlier version of SnappyData (1.0.2.1).
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).